Aquarius-blake/The_Hive/README.md

 ## ❗❗❗ IMPORTANT NOTICE

-### If you wish to use this project (as a template) for private/personal purposes, kindly link your own Firebase tools.
+### If you wish to use this project (as a template) for private/personal purposes, kindly link your own Firebase tools

 ## 🎆 Releases